mac-theobio/Lab_meeting/README.md

 - Thu 15 Nov: (No Dushoff).
 Short reports about stuff that we would like to discuss in the absence of the oppressive presence
 * ML: Bring something to say!

+- Thu 22 Nov: Daniel practice talk

-- Thu 22 Nov: Cheng _et al._ 2018 on arxiv, [Polynomial Regression as an Alternative to Neural Nets](https://arxiv.org/pdf/1806.06850.pdf)
+- Thu 29 Nov: (No Dushoff): Cheng _et al._ 2018 on arxiv, [Polynomial Regression as an Alternative to Neural Nets](https://arxiv.org/pdf/1806.06850.pdf)
 	* Szamosi

-- Thu 29 Nov: (No Dushoff).

 ## Suggested future topics